Introduction

 - Mechanical stress: Excessive tension on a scar can disrupt the healing process.

-The phases of healing and their impact on redness
+The healing phases and their impact on redness

 Healing occurs in several distinct phases:

-Inflammatory phase (0-3 days) : During this initial period, the redness is intense due to the influx of blood that cleans the wound and initiates the repair.
+Inflammatory phase (0-3 days): During this initial period, the redness is intense due to the blood flow that comes to clean the wound and initiate repair.

-Proliferation phase (4 days to 2 months): New cells are formed and collagen is produced in abundance.
+Proliferation phase (4 days to 2 months): New cells form and collagen is produced abundantly.
 At this stage, the scar is still red and may appear swollen.

-Maturation phase (2 months to 2 years): The structure of the scar becomes firmer, the redness gradually diminishes, and the tissues become more resilient.
+Maturation phase (2 months to 2 years): The structure of the scar firms up, the redness gradually fades, and the tissues become more resistant.

 It is crucial to understand these phases to better manage and prevent scar redness.